 This crime occurs if you conduct a lewd act that can be viewed by the public such as performing a sex act where it can be seen by members of the public.

 No matter what sex crime you have been charged with, do not speak with the police but instead you should immediately contact an experienced, local defense attorney to assist you.
-Call the attorneys at Ellis B. Klein & Associates immediately for a free consultation.
+Call the attorneys at Klein Burdett & Associates immediately for a free consultation.
 We gladly talk to potential clients over the phone, or in person if you prefer, for free.
 We would be happy to answer all of your questions and guide you in the right direction so you can make an informed decision about choosing a defense attorney who is right for you.
 Call us at 800-536-0501 immediately for a free consultation.